mattyoung101/slingshot/README.md

     - Graph-based (backwards BFS) automatic dependency tracking between SV documents
         - Improves performance by only compiling the documents necessary to index a file
     - Asynchronous; does not block the main thread while indexing is active
+- Project-wide Go to Definition support
+  - _Brand new and highly experimental!_
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.toml` file declared in the project's root directory